 Sloan narrowed her eyes.
 “Don’t go soft now, Gwennie.
 Legacy doesn’t survive on doubt.”

-Gwen stretched her fingers away from the letter.
+Gwen stretched her fingers away from the letter in her blazer pocket.
 Sloan was right.
 She needed to make a decision.
 Before the meeting.

 “Well, look at the state of them,” Sloan sneered, gesturing ahead.